 Ansonville is a tiny town located in the state of North Carolina.
 With a population of 444 people and just one neighborhood, Ansonville is the 497th largest community in North Carolina.

-When you are in Ansonville, you'll notice that it is more blue-collar than most other communities in America.
-58.45% of Ansonville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Ansonville is generally considered to be a blue-collar town.
+58.45% of the Ansonville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ansonville is a town of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Ansonville who work in sales jobs (12.32%), food service (7.16%), and healthcare (4.30%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Ansonville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Ansonville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.